Countering Dogma

 Cogito, ergo sum

 One of the most notable quotes in Philosophy is René Descartes’s first principle: Cogito, ergo sum.
 It’s a Latin phrase which means “I think, therefore I am”.
 That which cannot think, does not exist.
 Ancient Greek philosophers such as Aristotle and Parmenides have expressed similar views regarding consciousness and existence.
-While there have been critiques … Read more
+I think, therefore I am … Read more

 Indian Philosophy: a brief introduction